Norm Corcoran

 Norman Joseph Corcoran (August 15, 1931 — March 13, 2009) was a Canadian ice hockey forward.

+Career

 Corcoran began his National Hockey League career with the Boston Bruins in 1949 and also played with the Detroit Red Wings and Chicago Black Hawks.
 He left the NHL following the 1956 season and retired from hockey in 1966.
 The majority of his career was spent in the American Hockey League.